Rapid cooling of the Cassiopeia A neutron star due to superfluid quantum criticality: Discussions and conclusions

-The tension between the large $q$ ($q \geq 0.4$) demanded by minimal cooling paradigm \cite{Shternin23} and the much smaller $q$ ($q=0.19$) determined by microscopic calculations \cite{Leinson10} has sparked a fierce debate on the efficiency of minimal cooling paradigm \cite{Shternin21, Leinson22, Shternin23}.
+The tension between the large $q$ ($q \geq 0.40$) demanded by minimal cooling paradigm \citep{Shternin23} and the lower bound of theoretical range ($q=0.19$) determined by microscopic calculations \citep{Leinson10} has sparked a fierce debate on the efficiency of minimal cooling paradigm \citep{Shternin21, Leinson22, Shternin23, Potekhin26}.
 To examine whether our cooling scenario still works well for small $q$, we also computed the cooling curve by choosing two small values: $q=0.38$ and $q=0.19$.
 Our results are compared solely with the cooling data accumulated during the decade of 2009-2019, which, due to the remarkable advancements in both the instrument calibration and the data analysis techniques, are more reliable than those measured from 2000 to 2009.
-As shown in Figs.~{\ref{fig:longtermcooling}} and {\ref{fig:20yearscooling}}, most of the cooling data can still be re-produced for $q=0.38$ and $q=0.19$ provided that the parameters $h$, $T_{\mathrm{Cp}}$ and $\Delta M$ take appropriate values.
+As shown in Figs.~{\ref{fig:longtermcooling}} and {\ref{fig:20yearscooling}}, most of the cooling data can still be re-produced for $q=0.38$ and $q=0.19$ provided that the parameters $h$, $T_{\mathrm{Cp}}$ and $\Delta M$ take appropriate values. {As $q$ becomes smaller, the PBF neutrino emissivity is lowered.
+To fit cooling data, $h$ needs to be properly reduced.
+Therefore, despite their distinct microscopic origins, the parameters $q$ and $h$ are effectively coupled in fitting the Cas A cooling data: a decrease in $q$ should be compensated by a decrease in $h$.}

-Within our cooling scenario, the rapid cooling of Cas A NS can be explained for any $q$ greater than $q=0.19$ once the NFL corrections induced by superfluid QC are considered.
-This is the most prominent advantage of our cooling scenario.
-We do not require the presence of DU processes \cite{Leinson22}, which occur under extremely stringent conditions \cite{Lattimer91}, or any extra exotic energy loss process (e.g., axion emission).
-Unlike the artificial manipulation of adopting a large $q$-factor, our cooling scenario is based on the NFL effects of superfluid QC and thus has a solid physical ground.
-Notice that the superfluid QC emerges naturally as long as a zero-$T$ superfluid transition takes place at some critical density \cite{Zhu24}.
-Therefore, superfluid QC is a concomitant of neutron superfluidity, rather than an additional assumption.
-Hopefully, the inclusion of the superfluid QC into the minimal cooling paradigm would lead to a more complete theory of NS cooling.